 Springtime in Annapolis includes the traditional croquet match between the United States Naval Academy Midshipmen and the St. John’s College Johnnies.
-This well-attended and much anticipated event has been happening annually since 1982.
-Rumors say that the history of the friendly competition began when the commandant of the USNA stated that the Midshipmen could beat the Johnnies at any sport and somehow the challenge of a croquet match was proposed.
-Building goodwill between the schools was a goal along as well as creating a unique sporting event.
-Fashion became an integral part of the gathering, not only for the players, but also for the spectators who traditionally appear in 1920s Gatsby-era clothing.
-Each team is decked out in uniforms with a special theme that is kept under wraps until the game.
-Festivities include music, picnicking, dancing, and it all amounts to a huge lawn party.
+This well-attended and much-anticipated event has been happening annually since 1982.
+Rumors say that the history of the friendly competition began when the commandant of the USNA stated that the Midshipmen could beat the Johnnies at any sport, and somehow the challenge of a croquet match was proposed.
+Building goodwill between the schools and creating a unique sporting event was a goal.
+Fashion became an integral part of the gathering for the players and the spectators who traditionally appeared in 1920s Gatsby-era clothing.
+Each team is decked out in uniforms with a particular theme kept under wraps until the game.
+Festivities include music, picnicking, and dancing, basically a massive lawn party!

 USNA Commissioning Week.
 Photo courtesy of VAAAC

-All graduations are special, but in Annapolis it seems as though the entire town is part of USNA Commissioning Week, packed with a schedule of long-standing traditional events.
-The week had been known as June Week, but was renamed in 1979 when an alteration of the school calendar moved the events to May.
+All graduations are unique, but in Annapolis, the entire town seems part of USNA Commissioning Week, packed with a schedule of long-standing traditional events.
+The week had been known as June Week but was renamed in 1979 when the school calendar changed the events to May.

-The climb to the top Herndon Monument signifies and celebrates the end of the first year of study.
+The climb to the top of Herndon Monument signifies and celebrates the end of the first year of study.
 Mids started recording the time it took to reach the top in the early 1960s.
 The performance of the Blue Angels air show is enjoyed by families of the graduates as well as Annapolis area residents.
 If we are lucky enough with the weather, the practice day before the actual flight is another chance to view the excitement of this spectacular show.
-The graduation ceremonies have been located in the Naval-Marine Corps Stadium since 1966.
-My family and I attended in 1997, when our son-in-law, John Cooke was commissioned.
-I was very impressed by the rows and rows of white uniforms moving in perfect unison, patriotic speeches, and the sight of the traditional hat toss by the graduates completing the ceremony.
-Afterwards, collecting midshipmen’s hats is a special bonus for manyh children.
+The graduation ceremonies have been located in the Navy-Marine Corps Memorial Stadium since 1966.
+My family and I attended in 1997 when our son-in-law, John Cooke, was commissioned.
+I was very impressed by the rows and rows of white uniforms moving in perfect unison, the patriotic speeches, and the sight of the traditional hat toss by the graduates completing the ceremony.
+Afterward, collecting midshipmen’s hats is a special bonus for many children.